yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/isolation-levels.md

 That is, for each location that would have two locks, would they conflict under the above rules?
 There is no need to enumerate the sublocations of any location.

-In the example, we would detect a conflict at the tablet level between the strong read lock and the weak write lock.
-If we had instead tried to take the serializable read lock at the row level, then there would've been no conflict at the tablet level (both locks there are weak) but there might have been at the row level if the two locks were taken on the same row.
+In the example, a conflict would be detected at the tablet level between the strong read lock and the weak write lock.
+What if the example had instead involved attempting to take the serializable read lock at the row level?
+Then there would've been no conflict at the tablet level (both locks there are weak) but there might have been at the row level if the two locks were taken on the same row.

 Including the strong/weak distinction, the full conflict matrix becomes: